 How can we help?

 Advanced Skin + Body Aesthetics wants to help you feel your best, inside and out.
 We’re here to help you kick those winter blues right out the door!
 If you’re looking for a spa in Lincoln, NE for relaxing facials and inspiring Reiki, contact us today for an appointment!
+Or sign up for our Relaxation Membership!
+You’ll get one signature facial and two Reiki sessions with our Reiki master per month to help relieve stress and bring you peace.
 Let’s all get back into happiness and health!

 For more on all things Lincoln aesthetics, check out our blogs Reiki: What is it?
 And how can it help me? and How to Care for Winter-battered Skin.
 Check out our variety of Lincoln facials here: Signature Facial, GeneO+ Facial, and DiamondGlow™ Facial.
 We also provide Lincoln waxing, CoolSculpting, dermaplaning, chemical peels, and more!